 Eating for Energy: Getting Off of the Blood Sugar Rollercoaster

-As a functional medicine doctor, Dr. Sklar understands the importance of a healthy diet.
+As a functional medicine doctor, Dr. Langston understands the importance of a healthy diet.
 The conventional medical establishment often overlooks this critical lifestyle component.
 Eating for energy has two important pieces: (1) regulating your blood sugar, and (2) nourishing your adrenal glands.
 This article will explain the benefits of blood sugar regulation, attending to your adrenals and will give you some practical suggestions that I’ve found to be helpful with most of my patients.

 Roller coaster about to drop